LarsTinnefeld/Homepage_experiment_testing/README.md

 The goal of this case study is to analyze if the webpage upgrade has enough impact and statistical significance to call a success.

 ## Data <a name="data"></a>
+The data were provided by Udacity.
+...

+## Building a funnel <a name="funnel"></a>
+The expected steps a typical user takes from inital visit to a license purchase:
+- Visit homepage
+- Visit download page
+- Sign up for an account
+- Download software
+- After 7-day trial, software takes user to license-purchase page
+- Purchase license